jazib-17/TopSpeedChampionship/README.md

 - Points are calculated purely from qualifying top speed and have no bearing on the real-world championship.
 - Team colors in the charts/tables are pulled from FastF1's team color utilities.
-- This is a fun exploratory data project — top speed is just one variable in the much larger picture of F1 performance.
+- This is a fun exploratory data project, top speed is just one variable in the much larger picture of F1 performance.

 ---